nypinstripes/stash-search/README.md

 <a name="todos"></a>
 ## TODOs

-- [ ] On List/Grid views, remove custom pagination & add Infinite (Fetch &) Scroll, using [React-Virtualized](https://bvaughn.github.io/react-virtualized/#/components/Collection).
+- [ ] On List/Grid views, remove custom pagination & add Infinite (Fetch &) Scroll, with [React-Virtualized](https://bvaughn.github.io/react-virtualized/#/components/Collection).
 - [ ] Complete adding `< Prev` & `Next >` navigation controls on Item detail (ImageItemOverlay) view.
-- [ ] Handle item image load & access errors gracefully.
+- [ ] Handle item image (load & access) errors gracefully.
 - [ ] Make navigating between items in Item detail (ImageItemOverlay) views "perma-linkable" & update url on navigating.
 - [ ] Add tap, touch & swipe controls for mobile devices.
 - [ ] Add more tests & increase coverage & reliability.
+- [ ] Performance (loading, updating & painting) audit, with network optimized media sizes.
-- [ ] Add Documentation!!
+- [ ] More inline Documentation!!
-- [ ] Perform more x-browser/device/OS UI/UX QA sanity checking (currently only verified in Chrome/Chromium).
+- [ ] Perform more x-browser/device/OS UI/UX sanity/QA checking (currently only verified with Chrome.
-- [ ] Do a full performance (loading, updating & painting) audit, including choosing network optimized media sizes.
-- [ ] Fix occasional flickers & jumps on toggling ListItem GIF Stills & MP4s.
+- [ ] Fix occasional flickers & jumps on toggling states in ListItem Stills & MP4s.
 - [ ] Fix occasional double render issues for lists on search.
 - [ ] Mock item share controls on the ListItem component and on the Item detail (ImageItemOverlay) view.
-- [ ] Use one of the [ejs-loader](https://github.com/okonet/ejs-loader) variants, in webpack, in place of [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin), or switch from ejs to Jade, haml, handlebars or dotJS etc. for clearer server-side markup that permits using partials, yet still minifies markup when built with webpack.
+- [ ] Use one of the [ejs-loader](https://github.com/okonet/ejs-loader) variants, in webpack, replacing [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin), or switch from ejs to Jade, haml, handlebars or dotJS etc. for clearer server-side markup that permits using partials, yet still minifies markup when built with webpack.
-- [ ] Make use of some of the deeper webpack optimization features like Tree-Shaking, CommonsChunking and make use of lazy component loading with System.import();
+- [ ] Make use of some of the deeper webpack optimization features like Tree-Shaking, CommonsChunking.
+- [ ] Attempt lazy component loading with System.import();